Marchev-Science/case-longevity-and-labour-market/README.md

 - **Innovation → longevity.** Reverse the arrow: does innovation (e.g. health R&D, technology adoption) measurably extend life and healthy life?
 - **Retirement legislation in depth.** A comparative legal analysis of retirement rules by country and sex, yielding a sharper assessment of the effective workforce than statutory headline ages allow.

 There is no prescribed method anywhere in this case.
 Regressions, time-series models, state-space models, Bayesian approaches, machine learning, simulation — anything goes, provided you can defend it, validate it, and explain it.
 Two well-defended competing models are worth more than one undefended "best" model.
+Whatever you build, build it so it can be re-run: a model you can feed new assumptions into, to simulate scenarios, is worth far more across the levels than a single static forecast.
 ---

 ## What a solution looks like